Hudaalghazouli/Earthquake-Visualization-leaflet/README.md

    - Included popups to provide additional information about the earthquake.

-   - Created a legend that provide context for the map data.
+   - Created a legend that provide context for the map data

 ---